February Focus: Prevention

 The Centers for Medicare & Medicaid Services (CMS) has developed oral health education materials to help expectant mothers and parents of young children learn about developing positive oral health habits early.
 You too, can amplify the importance of oral health by displaying, sharing and distributing informational materials!

-Tooth decay is the most common preventable chronic disease among children in the United States.
+Tooth decay is the most common preventable chronic disease among U.S. children

 If left untreated, it can negatively affect a child’s physical and social development, as well as their school performance.